natewave/gsn-multisig/README.md

-# GSN PoC
+# GSN-enabled Multisig

-A simple app demonstrating the use of the Gas Station Network (GSN)
+A fork of gnosis multisigs to support the Gas Station Network (GSN)

 # How to run